surveyjs/survey-analytics/docs/set-up-table-view-knockout-jquery.md

 );
 ```

-The table view should be rendered in a page element.
+The Table View should be rendered in a page element.
 Add this element to the page markup:

 ```html
 <body>